cgrafbus/CSlickRun/README.md

 ## Features

 - Create and edit custom commands with multiple paths and arguments.
-- Execute commands directly from the application.
+- Execute commands from a small commandline.
 - Manage application settings, including appearance and behavior.
 - Support for global hotkeys to quickly access commands.
 - Auto-start functionality to launch the application on system startup.